 Multipurpose Cleaning Method

-This cleaning method uses gentle cleaners and can work on all types of rugs.
+This cleaning method uses gentle cleaners and can work on all types of rugs, including cleaning shag rugs.
 It is good for spot cleaning fringe or an overall cleaning.
 Additionally, it can work on all colors, as well as white and off-white.

 - Soft bristle brush or horse hair brush